darrenlucas/pyramid_pystache/docs/index.rst

 ================
-pyramid_mustache
+pyramid_pystache
 ================

 Overview
 ========

-:mod:`pyramid_mustache` is a set of bindings that make templates written for the :term:`Mustache` templating system work under the Pyramid web framework.
+:mod:`pyramid_pystache` is a set of bindings that make templates written for the :term:`Mustache` templating system work under the Pyramid web framework.

 Installation